City Guide for: Paquetá Island, Rio de Janeiro, Brazil

 Airport

-The closest airport is Rio de Janeiro/Galeão – Antonio Carlos Jobim International Airport (GIG), located approximately 25 km (15.5 miles) from the ferry terminal in Praça XV, downtown Rio de Janeiro.
-From the airport, you can take a taxi, Uber, or public transportation (BRT bus) to Praça XV to catch the ferry to Paquetá Island.
-The ferry ride takes approximately 40-70 minutes.
+The closest airport is Rio de Janeiro/Galeão – Antonio Carlos Jobim International Airport (GIG), located approximately 25 kilometers (15.5 miles) from the ferry terminal in Rio de Janeiro that serves Paquetá Island.
+From the airport, you can take a taxi, Uber, or public transportation (BRT bus) to Praça XV, where the ferry terminal is located.
+The ferry ride to Paquetá Island takes approximately 40-70 minutes.

 Attractions